josegomezr/k8s-learning/README.md

 _* 💬 AFAIU there seems to be a "common pattern" to have 1 pod -> 1 container.
 But this is not set in stone, yet?_

 Let's go the deployment route, reading naked in a documentation doesn't look correct, and the file definition doesn't seem to difficult either.
-You can see the deployment definition [here][deployment-definition-file].
+You can see the deployment definition [httpbin/httpbin_deployment.yml][deployment-definition-file].

 * 📝 **NOTE:** see that the **namespace name** matches the one we created on [👉1️⃣](#what-should-i-do-first-namespaces)
 * 📝 **NOTE:** `spec.selector.matchLabels` has to have labels that matches (the name implies it, duh) what's in `spec.template.metadata.labels`.
 This will be used by the ReplicaSet created under the hood.